junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 "Shhh --" Dean shushes him, putting an index finger to his mouth, giving Cas a nod, and then approaches the door.

-He knuckles the door three times with his left hand, his right hand resting on the hip, a split second away from the gun on his belt if needed.
+He knuckles the door three times with his left hand, his right hand resting on his hip, a split second away from the gun on his belt if needed.

-The door snaps open with an explosion of tiny, colorful streamer and confetti.
+The door snaps open with an explosion of tiny, colorful streamers and confetti.
 Right on Dean and Cas's faces.

-Dean blinks, wiping his face as if he was just poured a bucket of ice water from the head -- a bucket of colorful confetti, actually, not too far from truth.
-Cas is doing the same, from the sound of clothe shifting.
+Dean blinks, wiping his face as if he was just poured a bucket of ice water from the head -- a bucket of colorful confetti, actually, not too far from the truth.
+Cas is doing the same, from the sound of clothes shifting.

 "What the hell?"
 Dean bursts out.